ethereum-optimism/optimism/rollup-node.md

 Similarly, the L2 chain re-organizes whenever the L1 chain [re-organizes][reorg].

-Additionally, the rollup node is responsible for [block gossip], i.e. transmitting the L2 blocks it derives over a peer-to-peer network.

 The part of the rollup node that derives the L2 chain is called the [rollup driver].
-This document is mostly concerned with the specification of the rollup driver, while block gossip is [specified in a separate document][gossip-spec].
+This document is currently only concerned with the specification of the rollup driver.

-[gossip-spec]: TODO

-> **TODO LINK** block gossip spec

 ## L2 Chain Derivation
 [l2-chain-derivation]: #l2-chain-derivation